shiphitchcock4/sample-gcr/README.md

 You have now set up GCR integration at an account level in Shippable.
 You are now ready to push and pull from GCR.
 Read on for further instructions.

 -------
 ## Pull custom image from GCR
 To enable GCR integration for the repository for which you want to pull a custom image:

 * Go to your repository page on Shippable and click on `Integrations` on the right sidebar
 * Click on the dropdown for `Hub` and select the GCR Integration name you want to use (the same Integration Name you had created this as part of the pre-requisites above)
 * On the repo page, go to 'Settings'.
-Choose the following to pull an image from GCR -
+Choose the following to pull an image from GCR:
      * Pull image from : gcr.io/gcr_project_id/image_name

 -------

 ## Push to GCR
-Shippable allows you to push an image to GCR after a successful build.

-To enable GCR integration for the repository for which you want to push to GCR -
+To enable GCR integration for the repository for which you want to push to GCR:

-* Go to your repository page on Shippable and click on 'Integrations' on the right sidebar
+* Go to your repository page on Shippable and click on `Integrations` on the right sidebar
-* Click on the dropdown for 'Hub' and select the Integration name you want to use.
+* Click on the dropdown for `Hub` and select the Integration name you want to use
 * On the repo page, go to `Settings`.
-Choose the following to push to GCR -
+Choose the following to push to GCR:
     * Push Build : Yes
     * Push image to : gcr.io/gcr_project_id/image_name

 -------